canonical/sphinx-docs-starter-pack/readme.rst

 * A GitHub repository where you want to host your documentation.
 The recommended approach is to host the documentation alongside your code in a `docs` folder.
 But a standalone documentation repository is also an option.
 * Git and Bash installed on your system.

-Bootstrap your documentation repository
+Initialise your documentation repository
 ---------------------------------------

-Bootstrap your repository by following these steps:
+Initialise your repository by following these steps:

-* Copy ``bootstrap.sh`` to your repository's root directory.
+* Copy ``init.sh`` to your repository's root directory.
-* Run the script: ``./bootstrap.sh``
+* Run the script: ``./init.sh``
 * Enter the installation directory when prompted.
 For standalone repositories, enter ".".
 For documentation alongside code, enter the folder where your documentation are e.g. "docs".

 This Bash script does the following: